khac/WebBlog/README.md

 the client receives.
 If the client is a web browser, this response is the document that is displayed to the user in the browser window.

+A request object, which encapsulates the HTTP request sent by the client.

 ## User Login Form